Eurovision Song Contest 2014: Reaction to Russia's performance

-Internet activist security breach
+Security breach

 After Conchita Wurst had won and performed the song again, and shortly before the end of the television broadcast, press photographers crowded around Wurst for pictures.
-During the photo session, Estonian "Free Anakata" activist Meelis Kaldalu managed to breach security and approach Wurst, giving her flowers and a Danish flag.
-She accepted the flowers, and Kaldalu knelt before her; what he said could not be heard.
-As security personnel realised Kaldalu was not supposed to be there, they began to drag him away, and Kaldalu produced a piece of paper, which he had hidden under his shirt, reading "#free anakata".
+During the photo session, a fan managed to breach security and approach Wurst, giving her flowers and a Danish flag.
+As security personnel realised the flower giver was not supposed to be there, they began to drag him away, and the fan showed a piece of paper reading "#free anakata".

 Other awards

 In addition to the main winner's trophy, the Marcel Bezençon Awards and the Barbara Dex Award were contested during the 2014 Eurovision Song Contest.
 The OGAE, "General Organisation of Eurovision Fans" voting poll also took place before the contest.
 The Premios Ondas (English: Wave Awards) have honoured the production values of the Eurovision Song Contest 2014 in one of their categories.

 Marcel Bezençon Awards

 The Marcel Bezençon Awards, organised since 2002 by Sweden's then-Head of Delegation and 1992 representative Christer Björkman, and 1984 winner Richard Herrey, honours songs in the contest's final.
 The awards are divided into three categories: Artistic Award, Composers Award, and Press Award.